stevewarsa/Knowledgebase/README.md

 }};
 ```

-See this page for other ways to initialize an ArrayList in 1 line.
+See this page for other ways to initialize an ArrayList in 1 line: https://www.baeldung.com/java-init-list-one-line

 ### Intellij
 #### Keyboard shortcuts